-The institute offers grants for faculty seminars, workshops, and conferences designed to network Georgetown centers and programs and bring faculty together with scholars and policy experts outside the university to advance research projects on topics related to one or more of the institute's themes: governance and the rule of law, economic growth and innovation, social and cultural inclusion, and the environment and sustainability.
+The institute offers grants for faculty research, seminars, workshops, and conferences designed to network Georgetown centers and programs and bring faculty together with scholars and policy experts outside the university to advance research projects on topics related to Western Hemisphere affairs and to one or more of the institute's themes: governance and the rule of law, economic growth and innovation, social and cultural inclusion, and the environment and sustainability.

 Este contenido solo está disponible en inglés.